odessagregor/battery_analysis/README.md

 Ambient temperature is the strongest predictor of battery aging, significantly outweighing the other features in the Gradient Boosting model.

 To run the code locally, clone the repository, install dependencies using `pip install -r requirements.txt`, place `metadata.csv` in `cleaned_dataset/data/`, and run:

+With minor changes, this code can be reused on other lithium-ion battery datasets to study degradation behavior and identify dominant aging factors.